Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 ### 3.2.
 Typhography

-- The font I have chosen for the page is Questrial.
+- The font I have chosen for the page is "Questrial".
 It was downloaded from Google Fonts.
 It gives the page a modern and classy look.

 - ### 3.3.
 Imagery